 This is sort of a Coltrane record for people who don't like Coltrane:

 the tunes are standards (the only Trane original, "Trane's Slo Blues," is a version of Milt Jackson's "Bag's Groove"), and Coltrane's playing is unusually lyrical (Billy Strayhorn's title track),

 without the harsh pyrotechnics that earned him so much criticism in this period.

-Another point of interest is Coltrane playing in a trio setting on the first
+Another point of interest is the Rollins-esque trio setting on the first

 three tracks... his playing is so rich you'll never miss the piano.
 (DBW)

-My favorite early Coltrane album, features his versions of "Good
+My favorite early Coltrane album, features his versions of Tadd Dameron's "Good

 Bags and Trane (Milt Jackson